Uganda, Africa

 “Logistically” the project required prayer, thought, and engineering.
 The distance and the degree of slope to the top of the hill were over miles away with a 33-degree slope.

 Plant a Seed Foundation sent a team in 2008 to increase the farm’s ability for more production, by building a new irrigation project.
 Through a lot of prayers, the team came up with ideas of how we could conquer this challenge, which seemed to be impossible to the local people of the region.
 It has tripled the production as well as giving the neighbors in that vicinity the privilege of purchasing water from the farms pumping resources.
-Plant a Seed has also finished building a home for the individual that supervises the farm operation.
+Plant a Seed has also finished building a home for the individuals that supervises the farm operation.

 With the help of Nexus Engineering in Modesto, a plan was drafted.